AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 The underlying storage format is simple:
     - a text file where each line contains a key-value pair, separated by a comma
     - Every call to `db_set` appends to the end of the file
-    - So, if we update the key-value several times, the old versions of the value are not overwritter
+    - So, if we update the key-value several times, the old versions of the value are not overwritten
         - the latest value will be at the later end of the file

 The `db_set` function has pretty good performance for something so simple - appending to a file is pretty quick